tonyg/squeak-actors/requests.md

 The sender is not always an `ActorProcess`.
 An ordinary `Process` can send `ActorRequests` and can wait for eventual replies or exceptions.

-If the sender is `nil`, the request is asynchronous and no-one cares about the reply to the eventual evaluation of the message.
+If the promise is `nil`, the request is asynchronous and no-one cares about the reply to the eventual evaluation of the message.
+However, even in this case, the *sender* is almost always non-nil: an asynchronous request can still usefully have a notion of "sender" associated with it.

 A request is not intrinsically targeted at any actor in particular; it does not store any information about the identity of its target.